natgo/wt-wiki-scraper/wikitext-transpiled/ground/Churchill%20I.md

 <!-- ''Some tanks are armed with several guns in one or more turrets.
 Evaluate the additional weaponry and give advice on its use.
 Describe the ammunition available for additional weaponry.
 Give advice on about how to use them and how to fill the ammunition storage.
 If there is no additional weaponry remove this subsection.'' -->
 {{main|OQF 3-inch Howitzer Mk I (76 mm)}}

 The hull-mounted 76 mm OQF 3-inch Howitzer Mk I has only 2 types of rounds available to it: HE and smoke.
 This is due to the fact that it was intended to be used against infantry.
-In the game, the HE round can be used to overpressure the roof or floor of light or open-topped vehicles.
-The smoke round is self-explanatory, and can be used to fire smoke at a great distance compared to smoke dischargers.
+In the game, the HE round can be used to overpressure the roof or floor of lightly armoured vehicles and can obliterate open-topped vehicles by hitting them almost anywhere.
+The smoke round is self-explanatory, and can be used to fire smoke at a greater distances compared to smoke dischargers.
 The smoke rounds can be used to "smoke out" enemy positions by firing on them with the 76 mm howitzer to force them to move from a good position, or to cover advancing allies from enemy fire.

+This weapon also receives aim assist in AB, but to see it the player must select the howitzer as a "primary weapon" which makes regular main weapon inoperable.
+To return back to the turret cannon it is adviced to use "reset" weapon selection rather than choosing it again, as otherwise it will be impossible to use both weapons at once anymore, which is inconvenient.
+Due to the extremely low muzzle velocity of the shell the howitzer can fire over tall builings and hills, which allows AB Churchill I to fire almost anywhere.
+Enemy open topped vehicles must react to the shell coming from the sky (if they even can see it coming) to dodge or they will not survive.

 {| class="wikitable" style="text-align:center" width="100%"
 |-